clementlab/CRISPRuno/README.md

   --primer_seq PRIMER_SEQ
                         Sequence of primer (default: None) --primer_in_r2        If true, the primer is in R2.
-By default, the primer is required to be present in R1.
+By default, the primer is required to be in R1. (default: False) --min_primer_aln_score MIN_PRIMER_ALN_SCORE
-                        (default: False)
-  --min_primer_aln_score MIN_PRIMER_ALN_SCORE
                         Minimum primer/origin alignment score for trimming.
                         (default: 40)
-  --min_primer_length MIN_PRIMER_LENGTH
+  --allow_indels_in_origin_aln
+                        If set, indels in the primer/origin alignment are allowed.
+By default, indels are not allowed and if an indel is observed in the primer/origin the read will be discarded. (default: False) --min_primer_length MIN_PRIMER_LENGTH
                         Minimum length of sequence required to match between the primer/origin and read sequence (default: 30)